Mexico has the highest number of working hours per week in Latin America

-For the IGO, paid employment refers to employment that is carried out for the production of goods or the provision of services for the market and is calculated as the sum of time spent on employment, search and relocation.
+For the IGO, paid employment refers to employment that is carried out for the production of goods or the provision of services for the market and is calculated as the sum of time spent on employment, searches, and relocation.
 Unpaid work is work that is done without pay and is mostly done in the private sphere.
-It is measured by quantifying the time that a person spends working for self-consumption of goods, household chores and unpaid care for one's own home or to support other households.
+It is measured by quantifying the time that a person spends working for self-consumption of goods, household chores, and unpaid care for one's own home or to support other households.

 The most critical case in the region is Mexico, where its inhabitants work an average of 69.3 hours a week.
 If the data are disaggregated, women work 74.4 hours a week, about 10.1 hours more than men in that country, the highest figure in Latin America.
 Of the 64.3 hours that men work per week in Mexico, 44.9 hours are paid and the remaining 19.4 hours are not.
 In the case of the 74.4 hours worked by women, only 20.5 are remunerated and for 53.9 hours they receive no remuneration whatsoever.

 The figures in Mexico are related to sexist culture and this influences the type of paid or unpaid work for women.
-They are historical and sociological categories of assignment to women of unpaid care roles that are socially understood as legitimized and that imply this duplicity in the working day in many cases.
+They are historical and sociological categories of assignment to women of unpaid care roles that are socially understood as legitimized and that implies this duplicity in the working day in many cases.

 Although Peruvians do not work as many hours as they do in Mexico, Peru ranks second in the region in terms of working hours: it works 61.3 hours a week.
 In this country, there is a little more gender equity, because men work 60.3 hours a week and women 62.3, with only two hours difference.
 However, if we look at the differences between the number of hours paid and unpaid, the picture changes.
 Of the 62.3 hours worked by women, only 22.6 are paid, while men are paid 44.5 hours out of the 60.3 hours worked per week.